-- We summarize policy options and questions in an organized fashion so that the committee can work through a complex subject in an efficient and productive fashion. - We work with interested parties, at the direction of a committee or committee member to identify where there are agreements or disagreements on items within legislative proposals and report this information back to the committee (this can save time for the committee when it wants to find out if there are items on which all sides might agree).
-Of course, the committee makes the decisions, not interested parties or committee staff. - We conduct research during the interim between sessions on issues of importance to the committee at the request of the committee, with the approval of the Legislative Council.
+- We develop knowledge and expertise over time on subject matters within a committee's jurisdiction. - We summarize policy options and questions in an organized fashion so that the committee can work through a complex subject in an efficient and productive manner. - We work with interested parties, at the direction of a committee or committee member to identify where there are agreements or disagreements on items within legislative proposals and report this information back to the committee (this can save time for the committee when it wants to find out if there are provisions on which all sides might agree).
+Of course, the committee makes the decisions, not interested parties or committee staff. - We summarize enacted laws following each legislative session. - We conduct research during the interim between sessions on issues of importance to the committee at the request of the committee, with the approval of the Legislative Council.